Rust#

 }

-Objects: traits
+Objects: traits and impl#

-Similar to C, Rust uses struct
+Similar to C, Rust uses struct for data structures.
+Rust defines

-as an implementation of an interface
+trait as an interface and impl as an implementation of an interface

-for a struct
+for a struct.

 trait Quack {